Irina Baronova: Biography

 Baronova was born in Saint Petersburg (then known as Petrograd) in 1919, the daughter of a lieutenant in the Imperial Navy, Mikhail Baronov, and his wife Lidia (née Vishniakova).
 In November 1920, the Baronov family escaped the Russian Revolution by dressing as peasants and crossing the border into Romania.
-After first arriving in Arges, Romania, the family eventually settled in Bucharest.
+After first arriving in Curtea de Argeș, Romania, the family eventually settled in Bucharest.
 Irina's father found work at a factory and, for the next several years, the Baronov family lived in the slums surrounding the various factories where Mikhail was employed.
-Their start on life in Bucharest was a tumultuous one, having arrived in this foreign country without speaking the language and with no money.

-Irina's mother, who loved the ballet and had often attended the theatre in St. Petersburg, found a ballet teacher in Bucharest for Irina.
-In 1927, at the age of seven, Irina began taking her first ballet lessons.
-Mme.
-Majaiska, who was a former corps de ballet member of the Mariinsky Theatre Ballet, and a refugee like the Baronovs, conducted these ballet lessons.
+Irina's mother, who loved the ballet and had often attended the theatre in Saint Petersburg, found a ballet teacher in Bucharest for Irina.
+In 1927, at the age of seven, Irina began taking her first ballet lessons from a former corps de ballet member of the Mariinsky Theatre Ballet.

-The lessons took place in Mme.
-Majaiska's one room home, where Irina would hold onto the kitchen table as a barre, and was accompanied by her mother's humming as music.
-When Irina was 10 years old, the family moved to Paris to provide her with professional training.
+When Baronova was 10 years old, the family moved to Paris to provide her with professional training.
 She was taught by Olga Preobrajenska.
 She also studied with fellow ballerina Mathilde Kschessinska.
 Baronova made her debut aged 11 at the Paris Opera in 1930.

-The crucial point in Baronova's career came in 1932, just a few months short of her thirteenth birthday.
-She, along with two other girls, Tamara Toumanova (aged 12), and Tatiana Riabouchinska (aged 14), were hired by George Balanchine to become ballerinas in the newly formed Ballets Russes de Monte-Carlo.
-Their extreme youth and technical perfection won them fame around the world.
+In 1932, Baronova, along with two other girls, Tamara Toumanova (aged 12), and Tatiana Riabouchinska (aged 14), were hired by George Balanchine to become ballerinas in the newly formed Ballets Russes de Monte-Carlo.
 During their first season in London with the Ballets Russes, English critic Arnold Haskell coined the term "Baby Ballerinas" for Toumanova, Riabouchinska and Baronova.